Department of Natural and Mathematical Sciences

 Click on the video above (the image of the starfish) to learn more.

-The Department of Natural and Mathematical Sciences has recently launched four new undergraduate majors:
+The Department of Natural and Mathematical Sciences has recently launched several new undergraduate majors:

 - Global Community Science: For students who wish to receive a comprehensive education bridging the disciplines of sustainability science and global community development